Tracardi/tracardi-api/docs/qa/how_to_get_javascript_to_put_on_page.md

 8. In case you encounter any issues during the process, it is recommended to refer to the documentation provided.
 Simply access the documentation and search for "JavaScript integration."
 You should be able to find comprehensive resources and support materials to assist you in resolving any problems you may encounter along the way.

+---
+This documentation answers the following questions:

+- Where do I find JavaScript?
+- How to create a REST event source?